Oh the holidays. What a love/hate relationship, eh!?

 - Ask for seltzer, a splash of juice (optional) and some lemon or lime in a glass with a straw.
 No one will know you’re not drinking a mixed drink.
 At a sit down dinner?
 Just say alcoholic drinks give you heart burn.

-- Recognize your trigger foods and avoid completely
+- Recognize your trigger foods (if you have them) and avoid completely

 - It will make things easier later, if you make this one decision now.